astronik00/QodenTest/readme.md

 # My solutions

 ## TODO #0
-To fix this problem was turned off endpoint routing:
+To fix this problem endpoint routing was turned off:
 ```C#
 services.AddControllersWithViews(_ => _.EnableEndpointRouting = false);
 ```

-And added creating of `AccountService` service:
+Added creation of `AccountService` service:
 ```C#
 services.AddSingleton<IAccountService, AccountService>();
 ```

 ## TODO #1
 To add cookie authorization next changes were made in `ConfigureServices` and `ConfigureServices` methods in `Startup`:
-1. In method `Configure` in `Startup` turned on authentication and authorization:
+1. In method `Configure` in `Startup` were turned on authentication and authorization:
 ```C#
 app.UseAuthentication();
 app.UseAuthorization();
 ```

-2. Turned on cookies authentication in method `ConfigureServices` in `Startup` :
+2. Cookie authentication was turned on in method `ConfigureServices` in `Startup` :
 ```C#
 services.AddAuthentication(CookieAuthenticationDefaults.AuthenticationScheme)
                 .AddCookie(options =>